2023 Solar Incentives Guide for Glendale, AZ - Tax Credits & Rebates

 Federal Solar Incentives

-In August 2022, the ITC (now referred to as the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
-For solar systems installed between January 1, 2022 and December 31, 2032, homeowners can apply for a credit equal to 30% of the total cost.
+In August 2022, the Inflation Reduction Act expanded and extended the ITC, now referred to as the Clean Energy Credit.
+For solar systems installed between January 1, 2022, and December 31, 2032, homeowners can apply for a credit equal to 30% of the total cost.
 The percentage will then decrease annually until the Clean Energy Credit expires in 2035.
-Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.
+The program expansion also makes it easier to get credit for energy storage systems, starting in 2023.

-More information about the new Inflation Reduction Act can be found here.
-To fully understand how the new Clean Energy Credit applies to you, speak with your local Glendale solar installation company.
+Click here to learn more about the new Inflation Reduction Act.
+To understand how the new Clean Energy Credit will apply to you, talk to your local Glendale solar installers.

 State & Local Solar Incentives